JulianSe26/3DCV/README.md

 * ``number_scenarios`` : The number of scenarios which should be created out of one basic scenario (*default* is 1)
 * ``save_path`` : Folder where to save the generated scenarios (*default* is *./generated_scenarios/*)

+**Note** : To start the Scenario-Generator, make sure you have a running CARLA instance.
+The scripts will its the Python-API.

 Below are some examples of newly generated scenarios compared to the original scenario.

 ### Cyclist scenario